chitangchin/Grind75Practice/README.md

 ### Schedule
 - Total Time: 26 Weeks
 - Time per Week: 3 hours per week

-- 1 Question a weekday
+At least 1 Question a weekday!
+Some days I catch myself doing 2 or 3.
+If I miss one day, it is easy to recover and get back on track.

 ### Goal